JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

 In the linear envelope case, I can hear the sound instantaneously and then it becomes kind of louder whereas in the exponential case, I can hear a steady increase in volume.

+This applies to amplitude envelopes, what about cutoff or frequency envelopes?

+As our perception of frequency is logarithmic as well, these envelopes should also use exponential segments to make the impression of a linear change.

 After learning the building blocks of envelopes, now it is time to see what types of envelope are out there.

 ## The Catalog of Envelopes